nerdsupremacist/fresh-mac-setup/README.md

 ## Apps

-- [ ] Install Xcode from the App Store
+- Install software from the Mac App Store
+	- [ ] Xcode
 		- [ ] Enable Trimming of blank lines in Text Editing > Editing > While Editing
 		- [ ] Set command click to jump to definition in Navigation > Command Click on Code
 		- And to save you the trouble of debugging this for the millionth time:
 			- [ ] Run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`
-- Install software from the Mac App Store
 	- [ ] Slack
 	- [ ] Telegram
 	- [ ] AdGuard for Safari